 Nappy changing mat

 Volunteers are essential in maintaining our plots and we are always keen for more people to join our team.
-If you are interested in making new friends, getting some exercise, learning new skills and sharing old ones in our stunning community plots just turn up to our Thursday sessions.
+If you are interested in making new friends, getting some exercise, learning new skills and sharing old ones in our stunning community plots just turn up to our Wednesday and Thursday sessions.
 Other sessions are also available.